unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 });
 ```

-The next example shows a TMS layer configuration that uses the Oculus World Graphite map set.
+The next example shows a TMS layer configuration (standard OpenLayers.Layer.TMS) that uses the Oculus World Graphite map set.
 You can use these maps in offline mode by first downloading the [map tiles WAR](http://aperturejs.com/downloads/) on [aperturejs.com](http://aperturejs.com/).

 ```javascript
 {